 |Add a tunic – and a cocktail|

-I pride myself on my ability to pack light; one rolling carry-on’s my limit for a three day weekender or a 10-day jaunt across the continent.
+I pride myself on my ability to pack light; one rolling carry-on is my limit whether for a three-day weekender, or a 10-day jaunt across the continent.
 But I also hate being caught without the right thing to wear.
-I’ve been known to follow Parisians and Italians down the street lusting after their footwear and no, I’ve never been able to let myself wear polarfleece in an urban setting.
-And I’ll admit it; I’m fairly thin-skinned when it comes to carrying off unexpected formal occasions without the proper attire.
-As you can imagine, this leads to some daunting packing challenges.
-Here are three items that have helped me out of more than one outfit jam.
+I’ve been known to follow Parisians and Italians down the street lusting after their footwear and no, I’ve never been able to let myself wear polarfleece to dinner in a big city.

 1. Are they yoga pants — or palazzos?